wjakob/nanobind/docs/tensor.md

   `dltensor` [capsule](https://docs.python.org/3/c-api/capsule.html)
   representing the [DLPack](https://github.com/dmlc/dlpack) metadata.

 Note that shape and order annotations like `nb::shape` and `nb::c_contig` enter into docstring, but _nanobind_ won't spend time on additional checks.
 It trusts that your method returns what it declares.
+Furthermore, non-CPU tensors must be explicitly indicate the device type and device ID using special parameters of the `tensor()` constructor shown below.
+Device types indicated via template arguments, e.g., `nb::tensor<..., nb::device::cuda>`, are only used for decorative purposes to generate an informative function docstring.

 The full signature of the tensor constructor is:
 ```cpp